 - no more than 50 g of total fat per day

-Plant oils, such as olive oil, canola oil, soybean oil, peanut oil, and flax oil are allowed on the Swank diet because they contain mostly unsaturated fat.
+A person can consume plant oils, such as olive oil, canola oil, soybean oil, peanut oil, and flax oil on the Swank diet because they contain mostly unsaturated fat.

-Nuts, nut butter, and seeds are recommended as snacks, but they must be counted in the daily fat total.
+A person can eat nuts, nut butter, and seeds as snacks, but they must count them in the daily fat total.

 Fruits and vegetables

-All fruits and vegetables are allowed on the Swank diet, and the amounts are not restricted.
-People following the diet are encouraged to consume at least 2 servings each of fruits and vegetables per day.
+The Swank diet encourages a person to consume at least 2 servings each of fruits and vegetables per day.

 Meats and poultry

-Red meat and pork are banned during the first year of a person following the Swank diet.
-After that, they may eat 3 ounces of red meat once per week.
+A person cannot consume red meat and pork during the first year of the diet.
+After that, they may eat 3 ounces (oz) of cooked red meat.

-Fatty fish, such as salmon and tuna, must be included in the daily fat total.
+When eating fatty fish, such as salmon and tuna, people must include it in their daily fat total.

 Dairy and eggs

-The Swank diet recommends 2 servings per day of non-fat or low-fat dairy products.
+The Swank diet recommends 2 servings a day of non-fat or low-fat dairy products.

-Servings of some dairy products, such as non-fat milk, non-fat cottage cheese, and fat-free cheese, are not restricted.
+There is no restriction on servings of some dairy products, such as non-fat milk, non-fat cottage cheese, and fat-free cheese.

-The Swank diet recommends people consume 4 servings of grain products per day.
-Breads, low-fat cereals, rice, pasta, and certain crackers are allowed.
-Wholegrain products are favored.
+The Swank diet recommends consuming 4 servings of grain products a day.

 Caffeine and alcohol

-Dr. Swank published multiple articles advocating the benefits of a low-fat diet for people with MS. He followed some of those from his original diet study for many years.
+Dr. Swank published several articles advocating the benefits of a low-fat diet for people with MS, and these included research based on the findings of his original studies.

-To expand on Dr. Swank's work, a study published in 2016 looked at how people with MS were affected by following the McDougall Program for 1 year.
-The McDougall Program is very low-fat, similarly to the Swank diet, but it also excludes meat, fish, eggs, dairy, and vegetable oils.
+The McDougall Program is another very low-fat diet, but it also excludes meat, fish, eggs, dairy, and vegetable oils.

-Study participants in the diet group did not see improvements in their brain scans or fewer symptom flares than those in the control group.
-They did, however, report improved energy levels, and they had positive changes in their BMIs.
+Those who followed the program did not see improvements in their brain scans or the number of flares they experienced, compared with the control group.
+However, they did report improved energy levels and positive changes in their BMI.